-Lathrop State Park rests in the shadows of Southern Colorado's Sangre de Cristo Mountain Range’s Spanish Peaks.
-The mountains, known for the fiery hue the sunrises and sunsets create across the horizon, provide a luminous backdrop for recreation in and around the 1,594-acre state park.
+Located in the shadows of the Spanish Peaks in Southern Colorado's Sangre de Cristo Mountain Range, Lathrop State Park has much to offer for RV Campers.
+The Spanish Peaks, known for their fiery sunrises and sunsets, provide a luminous backdrop for recreation in and around the almost 1,600-acre state park.

-Lathrop State Park, Colorado's first state park, is located in Walsenburg, Colorado.
+Colorado's first state park, Lathrop State Park, is located in Walsenburg, Colorado.
 The park is open year-round with limited seasonal operations.
-Visitors, no matter the time of year they arrive, will have plenty of activities for any age group to enjoy.
-Before venturing out into the park, stop by the large visitor center to learn about the southern Colorado region, pay for park passes, buy hunting or fishing licenses, or procure boat and snowmobile registrations.
-The large and accessible visitor center also serves as a gift and bookstore, as well as a place to pick up ice, firewood, bait, and even ice cream!
+No matter the time of year they arrive, visitors will have plenty of activities for any age group to enjoy.
+Before venturing out into the park, they can stop by the large Visitor Center to learn about the southern Colorado region, pay for park passes, buy hunting or fishing licenses, or procure boat and snowmobile registrations.
+The accessible Visitor Center also serves as a gift shop and bookstore, as well as a place to pick up ice, firewood, bait, and even ice cream.

-If you want to visit The Great Sand Dunes National Park, make Lathrop State Park the place you stop and sleep for the night along your way.
+At just an hour and a half southeast of Great Sand Dunes National Park, Lathrop State Park makes an excellent stop for visitors traveling through the Rocky Mountains.
 The Great Sand Dunes is less than two hours away, but accommodations near the dunes are limited.
-Stay someplace comfortable and full of activities, and make your trip to the dunes a quick day trip!
+Staying at Lathrop State Park gives guests a comfortable and engaging place to stay while making a trip to the dunes a short drive away.

-Water enthusiasts will enjoy the warm lake water of Martin and Horseshoe Lake.
-Because the park sits between the foothills and the plains, the lakes often reach temperature averages of 75 degrees in the summer.
+Because of the climate around Lathrop State Park, visitors can enjoy the warm water at Horseshoe and Martin Lake.
+Since the park sits between the foothills and the plains, the water temperature in the lakes can reach up to 75 degrees in the summer.
 Martin Lake has a designated swimming area with covered picnic tables, grills, and a ski beach.
-Guests can water ski, fish, power boat, sailboat, or windsurf on Martin Lake.
+Guests can water ski, fish, powerboat, sailboat, or windsurf on Martin Lake.
 Horseshoe Lake allows sailing, wakeless boating, windsurfing, canoeing, kayaking, and fishing.
 No pets are permitted at the ski and swim beach.
 Check with the park for more information about lake activities.
-Swimming is allowed seasonally, and Horseshoe Lake closes during Waterfowl-hunting season.
+Swimming is allowed seasonally, and Horseshoe Lake closes during the waterfowl-hunting season.